sboots/vote-yes-yukon-website-2025/content/_index.md

 * If for any reason we’re unsure about you or your donation, we’ll refund it back to you via e-transfer.
 * If we have any donation funds left over after the election, we’ll donate them to the [Samara Centre for Democracy](https://www.samaracentre.ca/), which does awesome work to promote civic engagement in Canada.

+For public transparency, you can [see who donated to Vote YES Yukon here](https://docs.google.com/spreadsheets/d/1Mtn_kpjpEA1xQZQqOIpuioOM1rSHYLSdAktMv8x6I0Y/edit), and you can [see our expenses here](https://docs.google.com/spreadsheets/d/1CsQ8GDYejsV0yfmII71SvGTCWfcaYarltdghoqC-luI/edit).
+These are updated on a weekly basis.

+### Request a lawn sign

 You can request a lawn sign without making a donation, with our [lawn sign request form](https://docs.google.com/forms/d/e/1FAIpQLSf1jKx05-ghA6poH4wGJEkvxW8S_Nv_VxNTBCjOO2S08HEaKg/viewform).

 We’ll get these to people in first-come, first-serve order, using any additional donation funds we receive.
 (Not first-past-the-post order!
 That was a joke.)
 If you donate more than $10, you’re helping print lawn signs for other Vote YES Yukon supporters, which is super nice!

-For public transparency, you can [see who donated to Vote YES Yukon here](https://docs.google.com/spreadsheets/d/1Mtn_kpjpEA1xQZQqOIpuioOM1rSHYLSdAktMv8x6I0Y/edit), and you can [see our expenses here](https://docs.google.com/spreadsheets/d/1CsQ8GDYejsV0yfmII71SvGTCWfcaYarltdghoqC-luI/edit).
-These are updated on a weekly basis.
+**Getting the word out about the plebiscite is our biggest challenge.** Lawn signs are an awesome way to let your neighbours know that voting YES is a great idea!

 ### Tell your friends to vote YES